rfshelley/Documentation/getting-started/first-smartapp.rst

 ----

-Turn Off When Motion Inactive
+Turn off when motion inactive
 -----------------------------

 We now have a simple SmartApp that turns a switch on when motion is detected.